Housing Rehabilitation Loan Program

 2022 CDBG and HOME Income Guidelines for Housing Programs

 The goal of the Housing Rehabilitation Loan Program is to Preserve and Protect; Preserve a housing resource and Protect homeowners and tenants from health and safety deficiencies.

 Over the last 25 years through Community Development Block Grant (CDBG) and CalHOME funding, the City has been providing deferred payment rehabilitation loans to qualified low-income homeowners.
 This program assists seniors to age in place and facilitates the retention of low-income housing within the City.

 Video demonstration on how the Housing Rehabilitation Program helps homeowners

-- The application is reviewd by Housing staff.
+- The application is reviewed by Housing staff.

-- If the applicant meets all of the requirements, the Housing staff visits the property where they take pictures and notes of the requested work and discuss which health and safety items fall under the scope of the program funding guidlines.
+- If the applicant meets income requirements, Housing staff visits the property where they take pictures and notes of the requested work and discuss which health and safety items fall under the scope of the program funding guidelines.

-- A loan Commitee reviews the project and approves funding for the load to the homeowner.
+- A loan Committee reviews the project and approves funding for the load to the homeowner.

 - The funds are placed in an escrow account and the homeowner signs loan documents securing a lien against the property.
-The loan is not due and payable until 30 years or the sale or transfer of title of the property-which ever comes first.
-A simple 3% intrerest accures annually.
+The loan is not due and payable until 30 years or the sale or transfer of title of the property-whichever comes first.
+A simple 3% interest accrues annually.

-- The Housing sraff help the homeowner solicit bids from local contractors.
+- The Housing staff help the homeowner solicit bids from local contractors.